NANN Developmental Care Products

 If your specialist designation is up for renewal you have two options to renew!
 Retake the online test or submit proof of 20 contact hours of developmental care CNE.

 Renew your designation by submitting 20 contact hours and paying the manual renewal fee.
-Once you have completed the renewal form and submitted payment, please e-mail NANN Education Department at email@example.com, with documentation of your certificates totaling the 20 contact hours.
+Once you have submitted payment, please e-mail NANN Education Department at email@example.com, with documentation of your certificates totaling the 20 contact hours.
 NOTE: If it has been more than 2 years since obtaining your designation, exam re-take is required.
 Please contact firstname.lastname@example.org if you have any questions.

 You can purchase the online exam renewal.
-A 70%+ must be obtained to successfully complete the renewal.
+An 80%+ must be obtained to successfully complete the renewal.
 If 80%+ is not obtained, you must repurchase and retake the online exam renewal.